Bungling Microsoft singlehandedly proves that golden backdoor keys are a terrible idea

-The Register understands that this debug-mode policy was accidentally shipped on retail devices, and discovered by curious minds including Slip and MY123.
+This debug-mode policy was accidentally shipped on retail devices, it is claimed, and discovered by curious minds including Slip and MY123.
 The policy was effectively inert and deactivated on these products but present nonetheless.

 Now that golden policy has leaked onto the internet.
 It is signed by Microsoft's Windows Production PCA 2011 key.
 If you provision it onto your device or computer as an active policy, you'll unlock Secure Boot.

 The policy is universal; it is not tied to any particular architecture or device.
 It works on x86 and ARM, on anything that uses the Windows boot manager.
 Technically speaking, it is a supplemental policy: it's supposed to be merged with other Secure Boot policies, but you can use it as a main policy to switch off signature checks.

 According to the pair of researchers, they contacted Microsoft's security team around March to say they had found the debug-mode policy.
 Initially, we're told, Redmond declined to follow up the find, then decided about a month later it was a security issue and paid out a bounty reward.